I asked 100 American philosophers what they thought about the Drug War

-I know what you're asking right now: after spending three days and $50 to send this snail mail heads-up to the best American philosophers of our time, how many responses did I get back in the course of two months or so?
+I know what you're asking right now: after spending three days and $50 to send this snail mail heads-up to the best American philosophers of our time, how many responses did I get back in the course of two months or so of patient waiting on my part?
 Hmm?

 May I have the envelope, please?

 Zero.
 I received exactly zero responses.
 Hmm.
 Maybe Stephen Hawking had a point about philosophy being irrelevant.